agavrilov76/ExpectIt/README.md

 The expect object holds a String buffer for each input.
 The user calls one of the expect methods to wait until the given matcher object matches the corresponding buffer contents.
-If the input buffer doesn't satisfy the matcher criteria, then the method blocks for configurable a timeout of milliseconds until new data is available on the input stream NIO pipe.
+If the input buffer doesn't satisfy the matcher criteria, then the method blocks for a configurable timeout of milliseconds until new data is available on the input stream NIO pipe.

 The result object indicates whether the match operation was successful or not.
 It holds the context of the match.
 It implements the ``java.util.regexp.MatchResult`` interface which provides access to the result of regular expression matching results.
-If t,he match was successful, then the corresponding input buffer is update, all characters before the match including the match are removed.
+If the match was successful, then the corresponding input buffer is update, all characters before the match including the match are removed.
+The next match is performed for the updated buffer.

 Interacting with OS process
 ---------------------------